thelfer/tfel/docs/web/drucker-prager-cap.md

 ## Implicit system

-The implicit system is build inside the `@Integrator` code block:
+The implicit system is built inside the `@Integrator` code block:

 ~~~~{.cpp}
 @Integrator {